pkgodara/eOrg/README.md

 STEP 3.> If your directory is not placed in /var/www/html then you need to create a shortcut in your /var/www/html pointing to the software directory using following command : sudo ln -s 'path to eOrg folder' 'shortcut name' .

+STEP 4.> Provide write permissions for others in the directory.

-STEP 4.> Open it in your browser , And it will lead you to installation.
+STEP 5.> Open it in your browser , And it will lead you to installation.
 Fill appropriate informations and setup admin user.

+STEP 6.> Now you can again change your permissions to read only after settings up admin.

 All set.
 Now it is ready to be used.